mark1russell7/Iris/README.md

 Just a little table of contents here.

-Please check out my 'Component Loading' Folder, it's something I am really excited about!
+Please check out my '**Component Loading**' Folder, it's something I am really excited about!

 * **StringBucket** is a really fast String Data Structure whose data points (nodes) are nodes in two separate linked lists and are hashed into an array